merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 Here, we have an amino acid position that has two contributions, both from `match_state` 20 of `pfam_id` PF00534, and `match_state` 6 of `pfam_id` PF13692.
 To condense this information, I created a second dataframe that collapses the redundant rows.
-For simplicity, I am quite simply averaging of all binding frequencies (for a given `ligand`) that associate to a given amino acid position.
-The above table is stored in the `bind_freq` attribute of `anvio.interacdome.InteracDomeSuper`, and the second collapse table is stored in the `avg_bind_freq` attribute of the same class.
+For simplicity, I am quite simply averaging all binding frequencies (for a given `ligand`) that associate to a given amino acid position.
+The above table is stored in the `bind_freq` attribute of `anvio.interacdome.InteracDomeSuper`, and the second, collapsed table is stored in the `avg_bind_freq` attribute of the same class.
 In the redundant case above, the corresponding entry in `avg_bind_freq` looks like this:

 |   gene_callers_id | ligand   |   codon_order_in_gene |   binding_freq |
 |------------------:|:---------|----------------------:|---------------:|
 |                 1 | ALL_     |                   167 |       0.100922 |

 `match_state` and `pfam_id` are dropped since these are no longer meaningful columns.
-However the information is still held in `bind_freq` (and as you will see in the next section, `bind_freq` is stored as a tab-separated file so this potentially very useful information is not lost).
+However, their information is still held in `bind_freq` (and as you will see in the next section, `bind_freq` is stored as a tab-separated file so this potentially very useful information is not lost to the user).

 ### Filtering low binding frequency scores